nabil-elouaamari/novelty-aware-recommenders/data/docs/research-plan.md

 In the context of your artificial intelligence project, the type of validity we care about most is internal validity:
 Ruling out alternative explanations for the results of our offline evaluation experiment.
 To maximize internal validity, we have to consider how we might be unintentionally biasing our results.
-There are three major threats to internal validity: confounding, selection bias and researcher bias.
+There are three major threats to internal validity: confounding, selection bias, and researcher bias.
 Confounding is usually the result of treating the new recommendation algorithm and the baselines differently.
 Selection bias is a result of differences between the sample used in the evaluation and the population it was sampled from.
 The final (and most dangerous) threat is researcher bias: The fact that researchers are generally flexible regarding their experimental designs in terms of baselines, datasets, evaluation protocol, and performance measures may easily lead to researcher bias, where algorithm designers may only look for evidence that supports the superiority of their own method.